thunchanokbow/Microsoft-SQL-server-database/sections/05-Allow-remote-connections-to-SQL-Server.md

 6. Go back and click **TCP/IP** in the properties select **IP Addresses** move down to **TCP Post** enter port number **1433** and **OK**
 7. Select **SQL Server Service** and **Restart** again.
 ![1](/images/1-Remote.png)
-SQL Server Configuration Manager is a tool to manage the services associated with SQL Server, to configure the network protocols used by SQL Server, and to manage the network connectivity configuration from SQL Server client computers.
-It is installed with your SQL Server installation.<br>
+**SQL Server Configuration Manager** is a tool to manage the services associated with SQL Server, to configure the network protocols used by SQL Server, and to manage the network connectivity configuration from SQL Server client computers. **It is installed with your SQL Server installation**.<br>

 ![2](/images/2-Remote.png)
 ![3](/images/3-Remote.png)